 The new lease accounting standards impose a much heavier reporting burden, so it’s vital to thoroughly test your system to make sure you can quickly and easily produce accurate and audit friendly/verifiable reports.

 Thank you for reading Trimble’s top 10 lessons learnt on the road to FASB/IASB Lease Accounting Compliance.
-Don’t forget to download our 10 lessons infographic or our latest eBook on managing liabilities post compliance.
+Download our 10 lessons infographic or our latest eBook on managing liabilities post compliance.
 If your organization is looking for a technology partner to help meet your lease administration, accounting and reporting needs, we’re here to help.